PriyaDharshini22-2005/AI-POWERED-DIARY/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, please contact us at priyadharshinikameswaran@gmail.com
+For any inquiries, please contact priyadharshinikameswaran@gmail.com